OAButton/odb_static/README.md

     git clone git@github.com:OAButton/odb_static.git
     git checkout develop
     # edit the files as you see fit, create new files as necessary
+    # you can use the status command to check what branch you are on, and what changes you have ready to commit
+    git status
     git add .
     git commit -am 'I edited these files, yay me - or some more useful message' git pull origin develop